maciej-lewicki/Blackjack/README.md

 # Blackjack
-The simple Blackjack game logic.
+The simple Blackjack game with one player and standard rules.
+No GUI, just logic to practice basic Python tools.